 In this example, the stress of training will lower HRV.
 After that acute training stressor has ended, the recovery process starts to happen and HRV will start to increase.
 How high it goes depends on how much energy your body needs to dedicate to the parasympathetic processes of recovery.

 HRV increasing to levels higher than avg and causing a lower recovery score means that your body is currently in the process of recovering from previous stress.
 It is dedicating a lot of energy into all of the processes of physiological recovery.
+In other words, your body is recoverING and is not yet recoverED.

 Just as a low HRV reading is not always bad, a high HRV reading is not always good.
 If a single HRV measurement is abnormally high compared to your baseline rolling average (white line in the app on the HRV graph), then it can mean something is off.